polmoneys/Sparkline/Readme.md

 ### Sparkline

-Tiny/Dense **sparklines** are the goal of this exploration so expect features oriented towards simplify datum interpretation.
+Tiny/Dense **sparklines** are the goal of this exploration.
+Like in:

 ```ts